Weekly Photo Challenge: Near and Far

 So what are my issues with the unmanned cargo aerial vehicle:

-Even the acronym is dodgy as UCAV also represents unmanned combat aerial vehicle and I’m not sure we want to be getting to two confused.
+Even the acronym is dodgy as UCAV also represents unmanned combat aerial vehicle and I’m not sure we want to be getting the two confused.
 Maybe a good rule of thumb could be that if you have two acronyms that can be applied interchangeably but mean totally different things, then one of them has to change.
 Litmus test: would anyone be upset if the US announced it was deploying ‘UCAVs’ to Libya?
-(Let’s not go near the whole Syrian debacle…
+(Let’s not go near the whole Syrian debacle…)

 It’s optionally manned i.e. the cockpit is still there and functional so that if required a pilot (one only as it is a single seater) can operate it.
-Sounds like someone is hedging their bets but who’d want to be flying a single seat unarmoured helicopter at low level in the badlands…possibly keeping it sellable so keep an eye out for some slightly used optionally manned K-Maxs on eBay.
+Sounds like someone is hedging their bets but who’d want to be flying a single seat unarmoured helicopter at low level in the badlands…possibly keeping it sellable so keep an eye out for some slightly used optionally-manned K-Maxs on eBay.

 It’s meant to save lives.
 How is not exactly clear.
-The greater numbers of casualties in a helicopter crash come from the passengers – this thing isn’t carrying passengers and it’s only doing ash and trash tasks which are not noted as being amongst the more dangerous helicopter missions unless all of a sudden boredom is actually a hazard.
+The greater numbers of casualties in a helicopter crash come from the passengers – this thing isn’t carrying passengers and it’s only doing ash and trash tasks which are not amongst the more dangerous helicopter missions unless all of a sudden boredom is actually a hazard.

 Oh, I see, it’s meant to save lives by reducing the amount of ground traffic that needs to be exposed to the IED threat.
 But haven’t we been doing the airborne resupply thing for years now?
-What has K/Max really brought to the party except another aircraft type to maintain and operate?
+What has K-Max really brought to the party except another aircraft type to maintain and operate?

-This whole thing of we’ll only travel by air because of the IEDs gives the lie to ‘war amongst the people’: having come in and screwed up your country, we happy for us to have the luxury of free air travel…whoa, you locals step away from the aircraft – you still get to travel by land and risk the threat aimed at us.
 Yeah right, much as we don’t want our people to go in harm’s way, this is simply ceding the ground to the bad guys which bad.
 What’s worse is that validates IEDs as valid and effective tools to employ against ground forces.
 Expect to see (LOTS) more of them until they go the way of the Zeppelin and and made untenable as weapon systems.
-That means putting more resource into countering IEDs to the left, well to the left of the BANG. the K-Max UCAV isn’t going to help you there.
+That means putting more resources into countering IEDs to the left, well to the left of the BANG. the K-Max UCAV isn’t going to help you there.

 The K-Max might actually add to the problems created by ceding the land environment (great for air forces though!!) because every boring mundane MANNED ash and trash mission puts eyes on the ground, and the more that they cover the same area on a routine basis, the greater the familiarity they build up and the more likely they are to be able to detect and identify some form of anomaly or indicator that might need to be followed up.